Xesenix/ludumdare-43/readme.md

 * [MDN web docs - game development](https://developer.mozilla.org/en-US/docs/Games)

+### Handling download progress

+To be able to visualize progress of downloading modules splitted by weback I needed to use `ChunkProgressWebpackPlugin` it converts request for lazy loaded modules into XHR request.
+Unfortunately it didn't handle correctly progress of downloading gziped content.
+In general in chrome when downloading gziped content we get lengthComputable === false so we need to send additional header info with uncompressed data size [as suggested in stackoverflow](https://stackoverflow.com/questions/15097712/how-can-i-use-deflated-gzipped-content-with-an-xhr-onprogress-function/32799706#32799706).

+This solution requires to create own server that can add those additional data or not show precentage progress of downloading if this additional data is not available.

 ### Caveats

 * Why I don't use `Function.bind` and instead use instance functions when it supposed to be more optimized? [`this` in Typescript](https://github.com/Microsoft/TypeScript/wiki/'this'-in-TypeScript)